Praetorian301/MacOS-DiskImage-Recovery-Tool/README.md

 Brief Summary
 ------------
-A lightweight macOS utility written entirely using Python, the script attempts to unlock MacOS disk images including (`*.sparsebundle`, `*.dmg`, `*.sparseimage`) using candidate passwords from plain `.txt` wordlist files.
-Intended for legitimate data recovery and authorized digital-forensics work.
+A lightweight macOS utility written in Python, this script attempts to unlock macOS disk images (*.sparsebundle, *.dmg, *.sparseimage) using candidate passwords from plain .txt wordlist files.
+It is intended for legitimate data recovery and authorized digital-forensics work when an image’s password has been forgotten.
+The tool automates hdiutil attach attempts, provides a live progress dashboard, and includes helper commands to avoid attach/detach conflicts.
+Depending on wordlist size and your machine, it may recover access in a few hours for small lists, but large wordlists can take much longer.

-Logic Overview
+Process Overview
 --------------------
-- Scans the repository folder for supported disk images and `*.txt` wordlists.
+- Auto scans the repository folder for supported disk images and `*.txt` wordlists.
 - For each image it attempts to attach the image using `hdiutil`, sending candidate passwords to `hdiutil` via stdin.
 - Shows a live progress dashboard (checked count, rate, ETA) and accepts